tugceoz/HAIRCAIR/README.md

 # HAIRCAIR

-HAIRCAIR is an AI powered product that provides personalized hair care solutions to its users.
+HAIRCAIR is a deep learning powered product that provides personalized hair care solutions to its users.

 It matches user uploaded headshot pictures with reddit posts that have a similar headshot image, and extracts the hair product names from the post comments and replies.